10th March 2021

 BHASVIC’s Oxbridge Success Shows Students Resilience

-Fifty-three students are in receipt of an offer to Oxford or Cambridge this year – a remarkable outcome when factoring in that colleges are reporting a 20% reduction of offers due to Oxbridge responding to the extra pressures on places arising from another year of exam cancellations.
+Fifty-two students are in receipt of an offer to Oxford or Cambridge this year – a remarkable outcome when factoring in that colleges are reporting a 20% reduction of offers due to Oxbridge responding to the extra pressures on places arising from another year of exam cancellations.
 213 students have been offered a place to study at Oxbridge in the last four years showing that BHASVIC is a pipeline to these world-class institutions.
 Thirty-three students have been accepted in to Cambridge with twenty heading to Oxford – so long as they meet the grades required.

 The group of students have been drawn from 24 different schools from across the region (see below).
 Between them, they have selected 26 different degrees to be studied at 33 different colleges.
 As in previous years, social mobility is a strong driver of our commitment to support students through the application process and this year 18 students from this cohort have been part of our Widening Participation programme which aims to work with students whose parents do not have HE qualifications or those who come from areas with low HE participation.